L0veRaven/L0veRaven-SDVMods/[CP] Raven/README.md

 # [CP] Raven
 A neko lives in a tent in Cindersap Forest, hoping to save up enough money to have a home again.

+## Troubleshooting Tips

+If you encounter any bugs, even if it only occurs once, get your SMAPI log report [by following this tutorial](https://www.youtube.com/watch?v=za-4YvJZVYg), then send it to me.

+Contact me at support@l0veraven.com or Discord at L0veRaven where I'll look at it within 24 hours.

 ## Keys

 | Key | Meaning |